Svida Alisjahbana is the chief executive of the Femina Group, a leading women’s and lifestyle publishing house in Indonesia founded by her father.

 Prior to joining the Femina Group, Alisjahbana worked for GE Capital in Connecticut for five years.
 Alisjahbana now sits at the chair of the magazine department for the Indonesian Press Association.
 She has also served as member of the board of management of the International Federation of the Periodical Press (FIPP) since 2008.

-Alisjahbana graduated with a bachelors degree in Mathematics and Economics from the University of Michigan in 1988, and continued her MBA at Columbia University in New York.
+Alisjahbana graduated in 1988 with a bachelors degree in Mathematics and Economics from the University of Michigan, and obtained her MBA from Columbia University in New York.